aerogear/graphback/docs/clientsidequeries.md

   description: String!
 }
 ```
-running `graphback generate` will generate all operations which are enabled in `config.json` or using `directives`.
+running `graphback generate` will generate all operations which are enabled in `config.json` or using `annotations`.

 ## Examples
 ### Fragment